New Zealand Emergency Mobile Alerts System

 What will the Emergency Mobile Alert Systems be used for?

-The Emergency Mobile Alert system will only be used when there is a serious risk posed to life, health or property.
+These alerts will only be used when there is a serious risk posed to life, health or property.
 That being said there is a need to use the system for test purposes, to ensure that the system works well and will be fit for purpose if and when the time comes that it is needed.
-In this case, this refers to the annual test of the system, and any nationwide test of emergency mobile alert system will be well advertised in advance.
-The system will never be used to gather information about you, it uses a geofence type setup and targets all capable mobile phones in the area that are able to receive the alert.

 While not an exhaustive list, the Mobile Emergency Alert system may be used to send emergency mobile alert messages in the the following situations;